 - Online card sorting/Taxonomy testing – such as Treejack

-- Customer feedback – Customer feedback apps are great place to find unsolicited feedback.
+- Voice of the customer – Customer feedback apps are great place to find unsolicited feedback.
 Apps like Get Satisfaction, Opinion Lab and Kampyle are great for gathering open ended feedback.
 Some even give metrics and word cloud analysis to better understand the open ended responses.

 - Review analytics – Results usually speak the loudest in organizations that do not have much UX research… especially business results.
 Make it your job to become intimately knowledgeable on all engagement metrics (pages per visit, time on site, return visitors, visitors with time on site over 10 min), and conversion metrics (sales, acquisitions, retention and any other funnel metrics).
 Before making any case for research, start here, and articulate to stakeholders how the data can be interpreted multiple ways, but, without the UX research to back it up, you are just making supposition.
 For instance, you may see low conversion rates, but a very high Net promoter score, which proves contradictory.
 That means the people who purchase are happy once they convert, but why are they not converting?
 Is it a technical issue?
 Is it a pricing or value issue?
 Is it a usability issue?
 The qualitative will help uncover this but the analytics has to lead the conversation.